 For centuries past and certainly today, a much more likely province to challenge Chinese rule is Xinjiang.
 There are two main reasons why the huge, remote province is more of a problem.
 Firstly, unlike Tibet, Xinjiang is rich in natural resources and so it could form a rich independent state.
 Secondly Xinjiang has nations on its borders with close cultural affinity.
 It used to be called ‘East Turkestan’ reflecting its position as part of Muslim Central Asia.
 The native peoples are Caucasian and have never mixed with the Asian people of China.

 Turning away from Asia, will China form an imperial system like the Europeans or Americans?
 The lessons of Empire show that a dominant power will create an empire even if that is not its intention.
 The pattern of control follows a standard trajectory.
 A group of entrepreneurs set up business in a foreign country.
 The colony prospers, creating friction with the local inhabitants.
 The mother country feels it has to intervene to protect its far away citizens.
 Then a small tactical military expedition turns into a permanent presence to defend its citizens and economic assets.
 A backlash by the local inhabitants in acts of terrorism and sabotage escalate the conflict so that the foreign power is obliged to extend its campaign and reach far into the country's interior.
-The military campaign although successful becomes permanent rather than short-term to handle a emergency, it is needed to maintain the peace.
+The military campaign although successful becomes permanent rather than temporary to handle potential, future emergencies.
 This pattern of colonialism shows how insidious it can be.
 A nation does not start with a motive of 'carving up' new territory for itself, at each step it believes it is doing the right thing: protecting its citizens and maintaining the wider peace.
 A militarily strong nation is seen as justified in intervening in these circumstances.
 Will China follow this pattern as more of its nationals settle in foreign countries and set up business?

 Many believe that China will instead reinvent the 'Tributary system ➚' in which neighboring nations in return for submission to Chinese policy will be given access to Chinese markets.
 This is is contrast to the Westphalian system ➚ where nations are considered equal and independent.
 It is the sheer scale of China that makes it impossible to consider other nations to be its equal.
 Whether she likes it or not, China is the major power in Eastern Asia.
 It is the dominant force in the Shanghai Cooperation Organization ➚ which is a little like NATO for East Asia, the member states vow to respect and support each other's independence.
 Following the model of the U.S., international organizations are likely to be set up in China so she can influence them just as the U.S. heavily influences the U.N..
 Another development will come from the power of the Chinese currency, the renminbi.
 It became a reserve currency in November 2015 and will soon become the main 'common' currency of East Asia just as the Mexican dollar, British pound and U.S. Dollar used to be.
 Deference by neighbors as new 'tributary' states can be clearly seen when China reacts to the maltreatment of its citizens in Malaysia and other nations.